edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

-Now you have your new device service, modified to return a random number, a device profile that will tell EdgeX how to read that random number, as well as a configuration file that will let your device service register itself and it's device profile with EdgeX, and begin taking readings every 10 seconds.
+Now you have your new device service, modified to return a random number, a device profile that will tell EdgeX how to read that random number, as well as a configuration file that will let your device service register itself and its device profile with EdgeX, and begin taking readings every 10 seconds.

 Rebuild your Device Service to reflect the changes that you have made: